Group Coaching vs. One-on-One Coaching: Choose The Best One

 • It creates a trustful atmosphere from the start.
 It is easier to share with a professional and one person rather than in a group.

-• Focus on individual needs, and easier to design a program that meets the clients’ needs and guides them towards overcoming life challenges
+• Focus on individual needs, and easier to design a program that meets the client's needs and guides them toward overcoming life challenges

 • When you get to know your clients better individually, it helps you to build stronger relationships for the future.

-Let’s also take a look at the cons of one-on-one coaching sessions:
+Let’s also take a look at the cons of one-to-one coaching sessions:

-• Higher fees per person and not everyone can afford individual coaching sessions, so it potentially decreases the number of your clients.
+• Higher fees per person.
+Not everyone can afford individual coaching sessions, so it potentially decreases the number of your clients.
+So, it will not be the best option for people looking for a cost-efficient option.

 • Upscale may take longer than in the case of group coaching, as the industry is competitive.